-Judy Freedman is a post-50, or should I say as of this year, post-60 baby boomer blogger.
-Her lifestyle blog is targeted to the millions of baby boomer women (born between 1945 -- 1964) who are going through a similar life journey in mind, body and spirit.
+Judy Freedman is a post-50 -- or should I say as of recently, post-60 -- baby boomer blogger where she goes by the name JudiBoomergirl.
+Her lifestyle blog, A Baby Boomer Woman's Life After 50, is targeted to the millions of baby boomer women (born between 1945-1964) who are going through a similar life journey in mind, body, and spirit.
 Widowed at the age of 50, she has been reinventing herself for the past 10 years.
-Her philosophy is to age gracefully, be optimistic about the future, and keep her chin up...so her neck stays forever wrinkle-free.
+Her philosophy is to age gracefully, be optimistic about the future, and keep her chin up: so her neck stays forever wrinkle-free.

-You can follow Judy on her blog A Baby Boomer Woman's Life After 50.
-She was kind enough to answer some of our questions about travel below!
+She was kind enough to answer some of our questions about travel below.

 TA: How many years have you been traveling and what got you hooked?

 Judy: I've been traveling my entire life, but mostly for business.
-In the past 5 years since I retired, I've been traveling more for pleasure and for my blogging work.
+In the past five years since I retired, I've been traveling more for pleasure and for my blogging work.

 TA: Do you specialize in a particular type of travel?